 Even if you have participated in other city releases before, everyone is prone to make mistakes.
 If this is your first new city release, Dale the Llama recommends reading this page that describes the entire new city release process and clarifies a number of frequently asked questions about the topic.
 Alternatively take our quiz to make sure you are prepared.
 Here are the Upland Guide’s top 5 mistakes to avoid.
-If you think we are missing something, let us know by sending us a message – click the blue button in the bottom right corner.
-Maybe this will grow to top 10 mistakes.

 Join our discord server to ask our travel bot what is the cheapest and fastest way to travel to the new city.